Caring.com

 • Reducing the chance of loneliness due to around-the-clock companionship

-• Providing peace of mind for families knowing their loved one is receiving skilled, professional care
+• Providing peace of mind for families to know their loved one is receiving skilled, professional care

-Although they’re similar, 24-hour home care and live-in care are not the same.
-In some instances, a rotation of caregivers deliver a total of 24 hours of home care, typically working 8 to 12 hour shifts to ensure continuity.
+Though 24-hour home care and live-in care share some similarities, they differ in key ways.
+In some instances, caregivers deliver a total of 24 hours of home care together by working 8-12 hour shifts to ensure continuity.
 Live-in care is a single caregiver who lives with the senior full-time, delivering care when required.
-Let’s look at 24/7 in-home care to see if it’s the right option for your loved one.
+The following section covers details on 24-hour home care.

-• Dementia: Confusion, disorientation and memory loss can make it harder for seniors to perform activities of daily living and monitor their medications.
+• Dementia: Confusion, disorientation, and memory care needs can make it harder for seniors to perform activities of daily living and monitor their medications.

-• Chronic Health Conditions: Seniors who require medication management and monitoring of their vital signs.
-Examples include patients with diabetes, heart disease or respiratory problems.
+• Chronic Health Conditions: Seniors who require medication management and monitoring of their vital signs should consider 24-hour home care.
+Examples include patients with diabetes, heart disease, or respiratory problems.

-• The caregiver tailors care to your loved one’s specific and changing needs.
+• The caregiver tailors their care to your loved one's specific and changing needs.

-• Your loved one remains among the familiar and comforting surroundings of their home.
+• Your loved one remains in the familiar and comforting surroundings of their home.

 • Infection risks are lower because your loved one will be in contact with fewer people.